alaric728/linux-codetest/README.md

 We expect this test to take you about 4 - 8 hours.
 Given that most people are busy, We'd like to hear back from you within 72 hours of starting.

+You can find the sl source here: https://github.com/mtoyoda/sl And some ascii art fun here: https://www.asciiart.eu/

 #### As soon as you begin:
 * [ ] Fork this repository into a public repository on your github/etc account